bartelto/liri/README.md

 ## Introduction

-LIRI is a Node.js app designed to answer a variety of pop-culture questions:
+LIRI is a Node.js app designed to answer a variety of pop-culture questions, such as:
 - Where is my favorite music artist performing?
 - Does Spotify have my favorite new song?
 - Who are the actors in that new movie I heard about?